Passer au contenu

 V-sit

-Abdominals, hip flexors, quadriceps.
+Abs, hip flexors, quads.

 Execution

-1. From an L-sit position, raise your legs above your hips to form a “V”.
+1. From an L-sit position, raise your legs above your hips to form a 'V'.

-4. Breathe calmly while maintaining the tension.
+4. Breathe calmly while keeping that tension.

-5. Descend slowly without losing control.
+5. Slowly lower yourself without losing control.

 Toes to Bar